thomktz/FFHQ_NoBGR/README.md

 ### II.
 Method

 Direct implementation of the [Object Detection tutorial](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html) by Pytorch.
-Trained weigths are too large for GitHub but the training method and data is included in the code.
+Trained weigths are too large for GitHub but the training method and data are included in the code.

 ### III.
 Results